DataResponsibly/algorithmic-transparency-playbook/index.md

 You may have played a major role!
 As more organizations use algorithmic systems, there is a **need for practitioners, industry leaders, managers, and executives to take part in making AI responsible.** In this course, we provide a playbook, detailing how to influence change and implement algorithmic transparency for your organization's algorithmic systems.

+This course is [published](https://doi.org/3544549.3574169) in the 2023 ACM CHI Conference on Human Factors in Computing Systems proceedings.

 To get started, proceed to the first module [All-About-Transparency](https://dataresponsibly.github.io/algorithmic-transparency-playbook/modules/all-about-transparency/index/).